-Unless otherwise agreed by the parties, the arbitral tribunal may, at the request of a party, order any party to take such interim measure of protection as the arbitral tribunal may consider necessary in respect of the subject-matter of the dispute.
-The arbitral tribunal may require any party to provide appropriate security in connection with such measure.
+- 1. Unless otherwise agreed by the parties, the arbitral tribunal may, at the request of a party, order any party to take such interim measures of protection as the arbitral tribunal may consider necessary in respect of the subject-matter of the dispute.
+The arbitral tribunal may require any party to provide appropriate security in connection with such measure. - An order under paragraph (1) of this article shall take the form of an award and articles 31, 35 and 36 shall apply accordingly.